GIScience/ors-map-client/README.md

 Deployment flow:

-- Apply the changes in a feature branch and test it locally
+1. Apply the changes in a feature branch and test it locally

+    *Important*: to run the tests, `src/app-config.js` must contain:
+    - `orsApiKey`: 'a-valid-ors-api-key-here',
+    - `useUserKey`: true,

+    By default, src/app-config.js is ignored by git.
+So, the changes are just local

+    ```sh
+    # Run automated tests
+    npm run test
+    ```

-- Once the feature is ready, merge it to `develop`, deploy it to the testing environment
+2. Once the feature is ready, merge it to `master`, and run the tests

-- Checkout in `master`, merge from develop and use `npm run release` to generate a release.
-This will generate a new release commit as well as a git tag and an entry in [CHANGELOG.md](CHANGELOG.md).
+    ```sh
+    git checkout master
+    git merge feature/<name-of-my-future-branch>
+    # Run automated tests after merge
+    npm run test
+    ```

+3. If the tests pass, create a release

+    ```sh
+    # Create a release.
+This will :
+    # - bump the app version,
+    # - generate a new release commit
+    # - create a new git tag with the app version
+    # - Create an entry in CHANGELOG.md
+    npm run release
+    ```

+4. Push the changes applied to master

+    *Important*: the release command will output a command, but We `DON'T USE the whole outputted command`, since there is no npm package to be published.

+    ```sh
+    # The command outputted is expected to be:
+    # `git push --follow-tags origin master && npm publish`

+    # We must use/run only
+    # Once you push it, the automated tests will be triggered on Github actions
+    git push --follow-tags origin master

+    # Check the automated tests results on https://github.com/GIScience/ors-map-client/actions
+    ```

-*For more details about `commitizen` and `standard-version` see [this article](https://medium.com/tunaiku-tech/automate-javascript-project-versioning-with-commitizen-and-standard-version-6a967afae7)*
+*For more details about `commitizen` and `standard-version` see [this article](https://medium.com/tunaiku-tech/automate-javascript-project-versioning-with-commitizen-and-standard-version-6a967afae7)* and [standard-version documentation](https://github.com/conventional-changelog/standard-version)

 #### Branch policy ####

-The `develop` branch is used as the working branch.
-Anything new feature goes to develop and then it is tested, committed and finally merged into `master`.
-So, develop has always the latest version (latest but not necessarily the production one) while `master` has the production version.
+The `master` branch is used as the stable and most updated branch.
+Any new feature goes to feature branch, then it is tested, committed and finally merged into `master`.
+So, master has always the latest version and the production version.
-Considering this, any merge request must be done targeting `develop`.
-If you want to work on a feature we recommend you to create a feature branch and then, when it is finished, send a merge request to `develop`.
+Considering this, any merge request must be done targeting `master`.

 Like almost every team, we have limited workforce, and we have to define priorities.